luxerama/deploy-recipes/README.md

     $ gem install deploy-recipes

 ## Usage
-This Gem provides deployment helpers and task used by [The Beans Group][1].
 Some tasks and helpers require extra configuration.
 At the moment the only way of providing the extra configuration options is to set those in the `deploy.rb` sript.
 The way of setting them is as follows:

 	set :option_name, option_value